espocrm/documentation/docs/user-guide/emails.md

 !!! important

     Email addresses, user can use to send emails from, must be defined in *Emails* field of *User* record.
 Only admin can define user's email addresses (by default).

-## Gmail accounts

-To connect your Gmail account (IMAP and SMTP) you have two options:

-1. Enable access for less secure application at your Google account settings.
-2. Use [Google Integration](https://www.espocrm.com/extensions/google-integration/) that provides a secure authentication via Oauth2.

 ## Working with emails